Introduction

 Unlike primary residence loans, investment property loans don’t offer the same protections.
 The bank’s ability to call the loan due isn’t limited to specific circumstances, and this can significantly impact real estate investors.

-As a borrower, it's crucial to be aware of the potential risks associated with investment property loans.
+As a borrower, it’s crucial to be aware of the potential risks associated with investment property loans.
 The possibility of the bank calling the loan due can disrupt your investment strategies and plans.
-This risk underscores the importance of understanding the terms and conditions of your loan, as well as having contingency plans in place.
+Understanding the terms and conditions of your loan, as well as having contingency plans in place, is essential.

 Being proactive and informed about the circumstances under which a bank can call a loan will help you navigate the complexities of investment property financing more effectively.